darwinanddavis/DataPortfolio/spatial.md

 ```

-Save the map to a local drive, then commit the changes to git and push to Github
+Save the map locally, then commit the changes to git and push to Github

 ```r
 mp11 %>% htmlwidgets::saveWidget(here::here("worldmaps","30daymap2020","day11.html")) # saved without heading